-Walk-ins are accepted at most OhioHealth COVID-19 vaccine clinics during designated hours.
+Walk-ins are accepted at several OhioHealth COVID-19 vaccine clinics during designated hours.
 Patients with an OhioHealth MyChart account can schedule online.
+Your OhioHealth Physician Group primary care provider can also schedule your appointment, and many offer the vaccine at office visits.
 Vaccine recipients younger than 18 must be accompanied by a parent or legal guardian.

-mRNA vaccines (Pfizer-BioNTech and Moderna) require two doses for maximum immunity, scheduled 21–28 days apart.
+mRNA vaccines (Pfizer and Moderna) require two doses for maximum immunity, scheduled 21-28 days apart.
 Second-dose appointments at OhioHealth are scheduled in person before patients leave their first-dose appointment.
 Second doses can't be scheduled online.
-OhioHealth walk-in vaccination clinics are providing Pfizer second doses if you bring your vaccination card and your first dose was Pfizer.
 It's highly recommended that you keep your second-dose appointment as close to the recommended interval as possible.
 It takes up to two weeks after your second dose to achieve maximum immunity.

 The Johnson & Johnson vaccine is a viral vector vaccine, which requires only a single dose.